alexdrone/S.swift/README.md

 }

 ```
+<sub><sup>The actual code is a bit more complex because it supports styles inheritance and setting the properties from the outside.
+Check out Style.generated.swift in the Demo project.</sub></sup>

 You can access to a property (in this example Color.red) it by simply typing `S.Color.red` in your code.

 The stylesheet supports colors (with some helper function like darken, lighten, gradient), fonts, images, metrics and bools.